QuestNetwork/qd-messages-ts/README.md

 Quest Chat JS is the first fully featured, publicly auditable decentralized, end-to-end encrypted messenger to rival all the other chat apps.
 It makes use of the [Interplanetary Filesystem](https://ipfs.io), as well as of the [Quest Network PubSub Protocol](https://github.com/QuestNetwork/quest-pubsub-js) and the Quest Network Whistle ID Protocol among other dependencies.
 We're planning to integrate payments soon, so you can send each other money!

+Quest Chat JS works in the browser and as an app on Windows, Mac and Linux.

 ## Installation & Usage

 Please use our [quest-cli](https://github.com/QuestNetwork/quest-cli) to test and build the app.